This post may contain affiliate links.

 • You are simply craving a tasty change of smoothie pace.

-Peanut butter banana smoothies with banana slices
+Peanut butter banana smoothie with banana slices, peanuts, and drizzle of peanut butter.

 This is a great smoothie recipe for beginners thanks to its appealing taste and short ingredient list.
+Just add to a blender – it doesn’t get much easier than that.

 The Ingredients